chrisburnell/chrisburnell.com/src/pages/ideas.md

 - Post about /interests page
 - Short post about my guestbook
 - How I'm handling dates in 11ty now that I've moved timezones
+- Post about RelativeTimeFormats as both an 11ty filter and front-end
 - Review drafts

 ## CSS